 But Morgan had a secret: he was a heavy drinker.
 Sometimes to excess.
 He'd tried quitting several times, but would become short-tempered and agitated, and that's when the sweetness would disappear.

 So he continued to drink, never allowing it interfere with or disrupt his work.
 Any on-set drinking was done in his dressing room where he was always careful not to go over the limit before shooting a scene.
-And when he showed up to work each day, that little black briefcase he often carried with him wasn't full of scripts or acting notes.
+And when he showed up to work each morning, that little black briefcase he often carried with him wasn't full of scripts or acting notes.

 It was a disguised portable mini-bar with plenty of his favorite spirits to help him get through the day.

 Thus, it would seem even the Great Oz enjoyed a little "nip" now and then!

 Bert Lahr: Torn Between Two Lovers